boo62/biotrack/README.rst

 second contains some very old p53 entries and shows the merging of accessions at the end of the output.

-Model files should be in .csv format.
+Model files should be in .csv format with the following fields:

 ::

   UniProt accession, version, other fields...

-Other fields are ignored by the parser but useful for comment.
+"Other fields" are ignored by the parser but useful for comment.

 Issues
 ------